 The Bottom Line

 Divi Cloud is a super useful feature for agencies and freelancers.
 You can use it to store your Divi assets to the cloud and access them from anywhere.
 No need to manually manage tons of JSON files on your computer anymore.
-At the time of writing (January 2023), you can use Divi Cloud to store:
+You can use Divi Cloud to store:

 - Page layouts